mvnaol2026/Gravity-Does-Not-Exist/EN/09_chapters_33-37.md

 At the same time, physicists concede: "A field possesses practically all the attributes of a full-fledged physical reality, including the capability to transport energy and momentum, and even, under specific conditions, to possess an effective mass."

-That is to say, something does exist—yet what it is exactly, they are unable to comprehend.
+That is to say, something does exist — yet what it is exactly, they are unable to comprehend.
 The field remains an absolutely incomprehensible physical state of space.

 Physicists themselves, when they desire to intuitively visualize a field, resort to the following image—and this is an official academic recommendation: *"The simplest way to intuitively visualize a field (when dealing, for instance, with fundamental fields that lack an obvious, direct mechanical nature) is as a perturbation of some hypothetical or merely imaginary continuous medium filling the entirety of space.
 For example, as a deformation of an elastic medium whose equations of motion coincide with or are close to the field equations of that more abstract field which we desire to intuitively present to ourselves.
 Historically, such a medium was termed the ether; however, subsequently, the term almost entirely fell out of use, and its implied, physically substantive part merged with the concept of the field itself.
 Nevertheless, for a fundamental, intuitive comprehension of the physical field concept in general terms, such a representation is useful."*